 - Candidates must have graduated from a medical assisting program (maybe a one-year certificate or diploma program or a two-year associate degree program) that is accredited by either:

 - The Commission on Accreditation of Allied Health Education Programs (CAAHEP)

 - The Accrediting Bureau of Health Education Schools (ABHES)

 - Candidates must take and pass the CMA Certification Examination

-Prometric provides the computer-based testing services for the CMA Certification Examination.
-The CMA must be renewed every 5 years, and recertification is dependent upon either the completion of the CMA Certification/Recertification Exam or the completion of continuing education.
+Prometric provides computer-based testing services for the CMA Certification Examination.
+The CMA must be renewed every 5 years, and recertification depends on either the completion of the CMA Certification/Recertification Exam or the completion of continuing education.

 A total of 60 recertification points are necessary to renew a CMA credential.
 At least 30 points must be accumulated as follows:

 - 10 points in general